TosbackCgusBridge-Bot/CGUs-versions/Gartner/Privacy Policy.md

     Become a Client General Contacts Worldwide Offices Media Relations Privacy Officers Technical Support

-*   Call +1 855-639-9426 or contact us
+*   Call +1 855-833-7887 or contact us

     to become a Gartner client.

-Become a Client Log in Become a client GARTNER PRIVACY POLICY Effective Date: August 2018
+Become a Client Log in Become a Client GARTNER PRIVACY POLICY Effective Date: August 2018

 Gartner and its affiliates are committed to protecting your information.
 Please read this Privacy Notice ("**the Notice**") carefully as it sets out important information relating to how we handle your personal information.